wlonk/arcadia/appendix/spells.rst

 Consequences include:

 -  You will not suffer wounds; someone else will suffer yours in your stead.
-The GM will tell you who, but only upon your first injury.
+The Host will tell you who, but only upon your first injury.
 -  No arrow, nor blade, nor bullet will harm you.
 But water will wash away your skin, and you will be eager tinder to any fire.
 Beware.
 -  The doll holding your true body goes missing, or has ideas of its own.

-.. _spell--presence:

 A spell to command attention
 ----------------------------